Learning the References of Online Model Predictive Control for Urban Self-Driving: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel learning-based online MPC framework to address self-driving tasks in complex and dynamic urban scenarios.
-By modulating the cost functions with instantaneous references in the form of decision variables, the constraints in terms of collision avoidance and drivable road surface boundaries are transformed into the latent form.
+In this paper, we propose a novel learning-based MPC framework to address self-driving tasks in complex and dynamic urban scenarios.
+By modulating the cost functions with instantaneous references in the form of decision variables, the driving safety are latently encoded {without the prior knowledge of oracle and predicted traffic states}.
 Then, the policy search for real-time generation of desired references is formulated as a DRL problem, where the step actions are cast as the decision variables.
-Through a series of experiments in a high-fidelity simulator, our framework is shown to manifest improved maneuverability and enhanced robustness to traffic uncertainties, and the results also demonstrate the superiority of the proposed method in terms of driving efficiency and safety guarantee over other baselines.
-Our future work is to further enhance the scalability and generalizability of our method when deploying to other complex and dynamic self-driving scenarios.
-Hardware experimental validation is also part of our future interests.
+Through comprehensive evaluations in a high-fidelity simulator and real-world experiments, our framework manifests superiority among the aspects of driving efficiency, safety, and improved maneuverability.
+Our future work is to further enhance the scalability, generalizability and robustness of our method when deploying to other complex and dynamic self-driving scenarios.